-To represent the sliding motion of skin over a deforming surface and its measurement by a video camera, we use the reduced coordinate representation of skin introduced by Li, et al. [5]; however, we discretize the skin instead of the body, i.e., we use a Lagrangian discretization.
+To represent the sliding motion of skin over a deforming surface and its measurement by a video camera, we use the reduced coordinate representation of skin introduced by Li, et al. [6]; however, we discretize the skin instead of the body.
 See Fig.1.
-Our reduced coordinate system has several benefits that makes it efficient and robust.
-First, by representing three dimensional skin in a two-dimensional space we can efficiently compute skin configuration.
-Second, by constraining the synthesized skin movement to always slide tangentially on the underlying body, our skin reconstruction is robust against bulging and shrinking and other interpolation artifacts.
+Our reduced coordinate system has several benefits that makes it efficient and robust: First, by representing three dimensional skin in a two-dimensional space we can efficiently compute skin configuration.
+Second, by constraining the synthesized skin movement to always slide tangentially on underlying body, our skin reconstruction is robust against bulging and shrinking and other interpolation artifacts.